fredericfalliere/djamo-interview-01/your_api/README.md

 ## 08. Shared with Djamo

 Time to share with Djamo :) I think I will keep working on this fun little project

+## 09. Webssockets and flutter front

+To really complete this exercise, I've added a front end, written in Flutter with the riverpod library.
+This frontend loads initial transasction and listen to the updates via Websocket with our API.
+So the UI auto refreshes when the API receives a `HTTP Post /transactions`, and also every time there is an update on the transaction, typically the state.